wdc3iii/website/_posts/2024-09-15-DynamicTubeMPC.markdown

 tags: 		Research Hopper
 subtitle:  	International Conference on Robotics and Automation 2025
 category:   paper
-thumbnail-img: img/code_background.png
+thumbnail-img: img/dtmpc/hardware.jpg
 permalink:  /papers/dynamic-tube-mpc/
 description: "Dynamic Tube MPC learns how tracking error evolves along a plan, enabling safe and agile robot navigation with dynamic safety margins.
 Presented at ICRA 2025, validated on the ARCHER hopping robot."
 ---
 <!-- Start Writing Below in Markdown -->

-This post summarizes the content and contributions of my recent paper on Dynamic Tube MPC, accepted and to be presented at the International Conference on Robotics and Automation 2025, in Atlanta, Georgia.
+This post summarizes the content and contributions of my recent paper on Dynamic Tube MPC, accepted and to be presented at the [International Conference on Robotics and Automation 2025, in Atlanta, Georgia](https://2025.ieee-icra.org/program/).
 We begin by **motivating** the problem by considering 1) rational of the planner-tracker paradigm and 2) issues with feasibility and conservatism with classical tube MPC.
 Secondly, we introduce a **learning problem**, leveraging massively parallel simulation to learn tube dynamics, to optimize collision free trajectories for the system.
 Finally, we **deploy** the method on a hopping robot, ARCHER.

 The full text paper can be found on [arXiv](https://arxiv.org/abs/2411.15350).